Meghacodess/Mars/README.md

 The best Model with good metrics will be chosen for final training.
 6)Model Evaluation and confusion matrix after every model training

-## Random Forest Classifier
-To classify the extracted emotion features, I have trained a Random Forest Classifier with hyperparameter tuning using GridSearchCV.
-The model was trained on a balanced dataset using SMOTE (Synthetic Minority Oversampling Technique) to handle class imbalance.<br>
+---

-### Metric Description
+## Metric Description
-1) **Accuracy**- The ratio of correct predictions to the total number of predictions.<br>
+1)**Accuracy**- The ratio of correct predictions to the total number of predictions.<br>
 2)**F1 score**-The harmonic mean of precision and recall.<br>
 3)**Macro F1 Score**- Compute F1 score for each class individually and then take the average, treating all classes equally.<br>
 4)**Weighted F1 Score**- Compute F1 score for each class and then take the average, but weigh by the number of true instances in each class.
 I have used this in my project as our model has class imbalance, it reflects overall performance better.<br><br>

+## Random Forest Classifier
+To classify the extracted emotion features, I have trained a Random Forest Classifier with hyperparameter tuning using GridSearchCV.
+The model was trained on a balanced dataset using SMOTE (Synthetic Minority Oversampling Technique) to handle class imbalance.<br>

 **Metric	Scores**-